Back to National Guide

 What's Included in the Price

 • Site assessment.
-Route planning from the nearest power source, checking wall construction and underground obstacles.
+Route planning from the nearest power source, checking wall construction, underground obstacles, switchboard capacity, and calculating voltage drop for longer runs.

 • Cable run.
-Surface-mount conduit, underground in conduit, or both.
-All work must comply with the AS/NZS 3000 Wiring Rules, including minimum burial depths and RCD protection for outdoor circuits.
+UV-stabilised surface-mount conduit, underground in orange heavy-duty conduit, or both.
+All work must comply with the AS/NZS 3000 Wiring Rules, including minimum burial depths of 300mm in conduit and RCD protection for outdoor circuits.

 • Circuit protection.
 Dedicated circuit breaker and RCD at the switchboard.
-Non-negotiable for outdoor circuits.
+Non-negotiable for outdoor circuits under AS/NZS 3000.

 • Trenching.
 For underground runs.
-Brisbane's soil is generally easy to dig, but tree roots and existing landscaping add complexity.
+Brisbane's soil is generally easy to dig in most suburbs, but tree roots, existing landscaping, and flood-prone areas near creeks add complexity.

 What Affects the Cost

 • Distance and route.
 Short run through one wall to a covered patio vs long underground cable to a back shed.
-Distance is the primary cost driver.
+Distance is the primary cost driver, and each additional metre adds both material and labour cost.

 • Queenslander construction.
-Raised homes need the cable run to transition from under-house height up to the switchboard.
-This adds a vertical section and sometimes additional conduit work.
+Raised homes need the cable run to transition from under-house height up to the switchboard or from the sub-floor down to underground conduit.
+This adds a vertical conduit section.
+If the switchboard is in the sub-floor area, outdoor cable runs can actually be shorter and simpler.

 • Soil conditions.
-Generally sandy and easy to trench in most suburbs.
-Flood-prone areas near creeks may need raised conduit routes, and heavy clay in western suburbs is harder to dig.
+Generally sandy and easy to trench in eastern and bayside suburbs.
+Flood-prone areas near creeks (Oxley, Rocklea, Graceville) may need raised conduit routes and junction boxes mounted above known flood levels.
+Heavy clay in western suburbs (Ipswich corridor) is harder to dig.
 Cable sizing must comply with AS/NZS 3008 voltage drop limits on longer runs.

 • Number of circuits.
-A single outdoor outlet is one circuit.
-An outdoor kitchen with lighting, power, and a dedicated appliance circuit is three, and each needs switchboard space.
+A single outdoor GPO is one circuit.
+An outdoor kitchen with lighting, general power, and a dedicated appliance circuit is three circuits, and each one needs switchboard space and its own RCD protection.

-A weatherproof powerpoint mounted on an existing patio wall near an indoor circuit, with a short cable run through one wall, sits toward $1,350.
-A multi-circuit outdoor kitchen installation with underground cable to a pool pump, trenching through established landscaping, and IP66+ fittings throughout pushes toward $4,050.
+A weatherproof Clipsal GPO mounted on a rendered patio wall near an indoor circuit, with a short cable run through one wall, sits toward $1,350.
+A multi-circuit outdoor kitchen with underground cable to pool pump circuits, trenching through established landscaping, IP66 fittings throughout, and a sub-board for a detached shed pushes toward $4,050.

 Brisbane-Specific Considerations

-Brisbane's climate and lifestyle make outdoor power one of the highest-demand electrical categories in the city.
+Brisbane's climate and lifestyle create a year-round demand for outdoor power that is among the highest in the country.

-Outdoor kitchens and entertaining.
-Brisbane's climate means outdoor entertaining areas are used year-round.
-Outdoor kitchens, bar fridges, TV mounts, and sound systems all need dedicated power.
-A fully wired outdoor entertaining area is a multi-circuit job.
-Plan the layout before your electrician visits so the quote covers everything in one visit.
+Outdoor kitchens and entertaining areas.
+Brisbane's climate means alfresco areas are used 10–12 months of the year.
+Outdoor kitchens, bar fridges, TV mounts, sound systems, and electric barbecues all need dedicated power.
+A fully wired outdoor entertaining area is typically a 2–4 circuit job: general GPOs, lighting (often dimmable), and one or two dedicated appliance circuits.
+Plan the full layout before your electrician visits so the quote covers everything in one call-out, rather than adding circuits piecemeal.
 Energex manages the distribution network across Brisbane, so any switchboard capacity issues are coordinated through them.
+If you are building a new pergola or deck, coordinate your electrician with the carpenter so conduit can be laid before the structure goes up.

 Hiring a Licensed Electrician in QLD

 All outdoor electrical work in Queensland must be done by a licensed electrician.
 The Electrical Safety Office administers electrical licences under the Electrical Safety Act 2002.
-A QBCC licence may also be required for building work.
-Verify their licence by searching their name or licence number.
+A QBCC licence may also be required for building work above the licensing threshold.
+Verify their licence by searching name or licence number.

 How We Calculate